 Force Majeure allows a party to suspend or terminate the performance of its obligations when certain circumstances beyond their control arise.
-The Department is under no obligation to fund 'force majeure' days and do so at their own discretion.
+The Department is under no obligation to fund 'force majeure' days and does so at its own discretion.

-The DCYA force majeure policy relates to contractual force majeure (not to be confused with employer force majeure).
+The DCEDIY force majeure policy relates to contractual force majeure (not to be confused with employer force majeure).